On the Viability of Open-Source Financial Rails: Economic Security of Permissionless Consensus: Incentives in Permissionless Protocols: Analysis of Bitcoin's Nakamoto Protocol

 The protocol specifies the genesis block $\B_0$ that all chains must extend.
 If a node mines or receives a block, it broadcasts the block to all other nodes.
 The protocol directs nodes to mine blocks that extend the {\it longest chain} in their view.
 Ties are broken arbitrarily.

 The Nakamoto protocol itself does not specify when transactions are finalized.
-In common usage, finality is parameterized by the required confirmation depth $k$.
-A transaction is considered finalized by node $i$ if the transaction is within a block at least $k$-deep in the longest chain in $i$'s view.
+In common usage,\footnote{The parameter $k$ is commonly called the ``confirmation depth''.
+A common value for $k$ is $6$ blocks.
+For example, see \href{https://coinmarketcap.com/academy/article/how-long-does-a-bitcoin-transaction-take}{https://coinmarketcap.com/academy/article/how-long-does-a-bitcoin-transaction-take}.} finality is parameterized by a required block depth $k$, where a transaction is considered finalized by node $i$ if the transaction is within a block at least $k$-deep in the longest chain in $i$'s view.
 That is, if $\chain(\B_n)=(\B_0,\B_1,\dots,\B_n)$ is (one of) the longest chains in the view of node $i$, then $i$'s local copy of the ledger is $\ledger_i=(\B_0,\B_1,\dots,\B_{n-k+1})$.